 It’s these truths about the SAT and ACT that make tutoring valuable, and it’s why test prep works so well at raising your score.
 Using Khan Academy or ACT Online Prep will absolutely help you in your quest for a great score; however, these prep tools from the test-writers are never going to focus as much on the question-specific techniques or section-specific strategies as a tutor will.
 After all, to do so would be to admit that it’s not just about content: the tests themselves can be learned as well.

 Ultimately, these test are not simply testing your content knowledge, they are testing your ability to adapt to the test, which is where ACT and SAT test prep comes in.
 We have worked through countless problems and are intimately familiar with the tricks the test makers pull, so we are equipped to ease you through the process and into your best possible score.
 Once these strategies are mastered, most students realize there is nothing to fear about either of these tests—which is the goal!
 These tests are teachable and coachable, and preparation for them need not be torturous.
 Learning test strategies and seeing your score improve can be fun, and that is the most important thing that the test makers will not tell you.
+Fortunately, InspiricaPros team of online ACT tutors and SAT tutors are ready to help you ace whichever exam you choose.

 Related SAT & ACT Resources: